Fugoes/fugoes.github.io/_posts/2020-02-14-Towards-better-Windows-VM-under-GNU-Linux.md

 # vmware workstation player

 So there is only one choice left, the vmware workstation player.
-It do provide good graphics performance over all the other VM softwares.
+It does provide good graphics performance over all the other VM softwares.
 The only shortcoming is no support for passing `unmap` to the raw block device.

 As a workaround, I found a way to create a 'dual bootable' Windows VM: it could boot under both vmware workstation player and qemu.
 When a trimming is needed, I could boot it with qemu and do the trimming.